 I attempted to work with my colleagues on this bill.
 I offered a goodfaith amendment that would increase transparency and competition by comparing emissions produced by all the countries in the Paris Agreement.
-This amendment wasn't even allowed a vote by the Democratic leadership, although there was no problem allowing votes from their Democratic friends' amendments
+This amendment wasn't even allowed a vote by the Democratic leadership, although there was no problem allowing votes from their Democratic friends' amendments.

-In fact, only three Republican amendments will be considered, and 26 Democratic amendments will be offered for debate.
+only three Republican In fact, amendments will be considered, and 26 Democratic amendments will be offered for debate.